LoopKit/loopdocs/docs/loop-3/onboarding.md

 * If you are building on a device that does not have an existing Loop app and you choose not to use Nightscout, then follow the new Looper [Onboarding Steps](#onboarding-steps).

-You are presented with an information screen describing the setting (with a continue button) followed by your current settings (if available), which you must confirm to keep - or can modify and then confirm to change.
+You will be presented with an information screen describing the setting (with a continue button) followed by your current settings (if available), which you must confirm to keep - or can modify and then confirm to change.
 Depending on the device you are using, you may need to scroll down to see the Continue or Save buttons for each setting.

 ### Check Imported Settings